Call or text (438) 800-7069 to get started ✔︎

 Your SSAT score will be a percentile, which is different from a percentage.
 Percentiles tell you how many students you scored higher than.
 So if you scored 60th percentile, it means you did better on the test than 60% of students (or in other words, you are in the top 40% of students your age).
 The average on the SSAT is 50th percentile (i.e. doing better than half the students).
 Prep schools tend to favour percentiles of 75th and over (i.e. top 25%), with competitive schools wanting as high as 90th (top 10%).
 You will also get a scaled score, which ranges between 1500-2400 for grades 8-11, and 1320-2130 for grades 5-7.

-How do I register?
-How do I study?
+How do I register for the SSAT?
+How do I study for it?

 Is the SSAT mandatory?
 What should I do if a school is “test-optional”?

-What is on the test and how long is it?
+What is on the SSAT and how long is it?

 The test is 3 hours and 10 minutes long.
 It is composed of essay writing, math, reading comprehension, synonyms and analogies.
 See a breakdown of each section below, or get in touch with us to take a scored practice test.

-Are there different difficulty levels for the test?
+Are there different difficulty levels for the SSAT?

 Yes.
 Students in grades 5 - 7 will take the "Middle Level" test, and students in grades 8 - 11 will take the "Upper Level" test.
 This means that a grade 8 student will be taking the same test as a grade 11 student.
 However, you will only be compared to students in your current grade.